 - Ohio Farm Bureau’s response to the Toledo water crisis

 - Senate Bill 150: Separating facts and fiction

 Reporters, please visit our news room located in the Media and Publications section of this site.

-Ohio Farm Bureau Federation’s Young Agricultural Professionals program is accepting entries for the 2012 Outstanding Young Farmer and Excellence in Agriculture contests.
-Entry forms are due June 29.
+Ohio Farm Bureau Federation’s (OFBF) Young Agricultural Professionals program is accepting applications for the 2012 Outstanding Young Farmer and Excellence in Agriculture contests.
+Entry forms are due Aug.
+17.